SteveJustin1963/tec-8x8x8/README.md

 out (a0-7),a  ; a >a0-7 + bc>a0-15
 ```

-so using the out() opcode like this allows writing to the BOTH data and address bus at the same time with the data we want!
+So using the out() opcode like this allows writing to the BOTH data and address bus at the same time with the data we want!
 solong as the chips get selected the data/address lines with will dump to the kits latches.

-see the circuit of the kit
+See the circuit of the kit

 https://github.com/SteveJustin1963/tec-8x8x8/blob/master/pics/8x8x8-LED-Cube-Image-Circuit-Diagram-Full-Size.png

-experimental cicuit to connect the tec1- to 8x8x8 kit
+Experimental cicuit to connect the tec1- to 8x8x8 kit

 ![](https://github.com/SteveJustin1963/tec-8x8x8/blob/master/pics/wiring-1.png)